Interplay among entanglement, measurement incompatibility, and nonlocality: Reductions of the original optimization problem

 for $\hat{A}_x$ and $\hat{B}_y$, $x,y=0,1$, which indicates that $\rho_1$ and $\rho_{AB}$ share the common Bell value.

 \textit{Step 2:} In this step, we apply LOCC to transform $\rho_1$ into a state where the off-diagonal terms on the Bell basis become imaginary numbers.
-For this purpose, Alice and Bob can each apply a local rotation around the $y$-axes of the Bloch spheres on their own systems,
+For this purpose, Alice and Bob can each apply a local rotation around the $y$-axes of the Bloch spheres on their own systems for an angle $\theta$ by